quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Fast Retransmit

-An unacknowledged packet is marked as lost when an acknowledgment is received for a packet sent sufficiently after the unacknowledged packet.
+Fast Retransmit uses two thresholds to mark packets as lost when a packet sent later has been acknowledged.
+An unacknowledged retransmittable packet is declared lost when either:
-* The largest acknowledged packet is more than kPacketThreshold packets larger than the unacknowleged packet.
+* A packet more than kPacketThreshold larger has been acknowledged.
-* The unacknowledged packet was sent more than
+* (1 + kTimeThreshold) * max(SRTT, latest_RTT) has elapsed since the
-  (1 + kTimeThreshold) * max(SRTT, latest_RTT) ago.
+  unacknowledged packet was sent.

 Receipt of the acknowledgement indicates that a later packet was received, while the reordering threshold provides some tolerance for reordering of